sindresorhus/awesome-scifi/readme.md

 #### [Radicalized](https://www.goodreads.com/book/show/41447687-radicalized) (2019) _by [Cory Doctorow](https://en.wikipedia.org/wiki/Cory_Doctorow)_ [4.03]

-The all-too-near-future novella _Unauthorized Bread_ embodies what cyberpunk should be all about: high tech, low life. _Radicalized_ and _The Masque of the Red Death_ delve deep into some pretty dark shadows, while _Model Minority_ is a pretty interesting take on Superman and racism.
+The all-too-near-future novella _Unauthorized Bread_ embodies what cyberpunk should be all about: high tech, low life. _Radicalized_ and _The Masque of the Red Death_ delve deep into some dark corners of society, while _Model Minority_ is a pretty interesting take on Superman and racism.
 The book had me turning pages late into the night. - [@nahkampf](https://github.com/nahkampf)

 > Here are four urgent stories from author and activist Cory Doctorow, four social, technological and economic visions of the world today and its near—all too near—future.